gpuoti/Artifact-PonyExpress/readme.rst

 ======================
-Broker package manager
+pony package manager
 ======================

-The broker helps you trade software or data modules!
+The pony helps you trade software or data modules!

 Install
 -------

-Broker is a python powered program, it can be installed using pip.
+pony is a python powered program, it can be installed using pip.
 Once you have the distrubution package as a tarball or zipfile, simply run:

 .. code-block:: bash

-    > pip install broker-0.1.0.tar.gz
+    > pip install pony-0.1.0.tar.gz

 pip package build instructions